William Hunt (businessman): Control of Wright Stephenson

 When the founding partners withdrew from the firm with the turn of the century Johnstone and Hunt acquired the major holdings of the shares in the firm.
 As the rabbit pest was brought under control their customers began to prosper once more and Wright Stephenson was incorporated as a public company in 1906.
 The initial directors were J A Johnstone (chairman) Hunt and P L Wright, Johnstone and Hunt were joint managing directors.
 In early 1907 Johnstone's health failed and he took 12 months leave to recuperate.
-Over that time W D Hunt acted as Chairman as well as sole managing director and when Johnstone returned to work he resumed the joint managing directorship but he acknowledged William Hunt's achievements and Hunt stayed Chairman of Directors.
+Over that time W D Hunt acted as chairman as well as sole managing director and when Johnstone returned to work he resumed the joint managing directorship but he acknowledged William Hunt's achievements and Hunt stayed Chairman of Directors.
 Hunt managed to visit every one of his firm's branches each year.

 Wellington

 Wright Stephenson's activities spread across New Zealand and into all farming areas.
 Rapidly becoming a major national business they merged with Wellington's W & G Turnbull and Co and W Gunson and Co in Auckland.
 It became clear a central location was necessary and in 1917 the Head office left Dunedin for Wellington.
-In 1920 the Abraham and Williams business covering Manawatu-Rangitikei and adjacent districts came under their expanding umbrella.
+In 1920 the Abraham and Williams business covering Manawatū-Rangitikei and adjacent districts came under their expanding umbrella.
 The sale of new motor vehicles and their servicing was added as were the provision of all farm requirements including bulk groceries and home appliances.
 It seemed that everything might be supplied until staunch lifetime prohibitionist Hunt felt obliged to draw the line at the last commodity they might sell.
 Wright Stephenson stocked no alcohol of any kind.

 After the end of World War I a new stud department for all pedigree livestock soon extended to importing and exporting.
 An annual sale of thoroughbred yearlings was established in 1927 which brought buyers from all over the world.